naiduarvind/the-bility-engineer/src/pages/posts/presentation-serializing-culture-into-continuous-delivery-by-kelsey-hightower.md

   in approaching problems."
 template: post
 ---
-> If you’re an executive, and you want to learn what is *likely happening inside your own company* today around your culture of software delivery (and the benefits you’d get by serializing that culture), this is a must-watch video
+> If you’re an executive, and you want to learn what is *likely happening inside your own company* today around your culture of software delivery (and the benefits you’d get by serializing that culture), this is a must-watch video.
 >
 > <div style="text-align:center"><a href="https://www.youtube.com/watch?v=d_lFZtlM5KI"><img src="https://img.youtube.com/vi/d_lFZtlM5KI/0.jpg" style="width:640px; height:480px" title="Kelsey Hightower on Spinnaker: Serializing Culture Into Continuous Delivery"></a></div>